jmetzger/training-workshop-mariadb-docker/_README.md

 ### innodb_log_file_size

 ```
-## Should holw 60-120 min of data flow
+## Should hold 60-120 min of data flow
 ## Calculate like so:
 https://www.percona.com/blog/2008/11/21/how-to-calculate-a-good-innodb-log-file-size/